hashicorp/terraform-provider-google/website/docs/r/firestore_database.html.markdown

 * `delete_protection_state` -
   (Optional)
   State of delete protection for the database.
+  When delete protection is enabled, this database cannot be deleted.
+  The default value is `DELETE_PROTECTION_STATE_UNSPECIFIED`, which is currently equivalent to `DELETE_PROTECTION_DISABLED`.
+  **Note:** Additionally, to delete this database using `terraform destroy`, `deletion_policy` must be set to `DELETE`.
   Possible values are: `DELETE_PROTECTION_STATE_UNSPECIFIED`, `DELETE_PROTECTION_ENABLED`, `DELETE_PROTECTION_DISABLED`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) Deletion behavior for this database.
+If the deletion policy is `ABANDON`, the database will be removed from Terraform state but not deleted from Google Cloud upon destruction.
+If the deletion policy is `DELETE`, the database will both be removed from Terraform state and deleted from Google Cloud upon destruction.
+The default value is `ABANDON`.
+See also `delete_protection`.

 ## Attributes Reference